bluedevil2k/ruffle/README.md

 *This is our current area of work, so we are hoping to expand this functionality soon *

 # What Else is Coming?
-- Better error handling.
-Redux-Toolkit swallows errors in fulfilled, need a better way to extract them and throw them
 - Tighter integration with WebPack to automatically update /stores/slices/index.js when a new slice file is created
 - Tighter integration with WebPack to automatically update /api/index.js when a new api file is created
 - Better integration with Websockets, so the server can pass the object directly in the message without forcing a request to the server